plone/training/theming/theme-package.rst

 http://startbootstrap.com (where the example theme came from), you can use this without customization and just apply the Diazo rules to it.

-Another way is to change the static mockup a little bit to use mostly the same CSS ids and classes.
-This way it is easier to reuse CSS/LESS from Barceloneta theme and Plone addon's if needed.
+Another way is to change the static mockup a little bit is to use mostly the same CSS ids and classes.
+This way it is easier to reuse CSS/LESS from Barceloneta theme and Plone add-ons if needed.

 Download and prepare a static theme